 A website can have many different shades, colours and formats.
 For people with visual impairments, the wrong colour scheme or font size can make it complicated or even impossible to view the content of your site.
 Common visual impairments include blurred vision, colour blindness and glaucoma.
 For example, you use one main colour for the theme of your website: a visitor suffering from colour blindness may not even be able to see it.
 In other cases, fonts are too compact or too small for a website user, who will not even be able to read what is written on a page.
 One of the main obstacles to accessible design is that many times a website owner does not want to compromise their website design and branding just for the sake of accessibility: a website is an extension of their business, and many times represents the presentation and first contact with a customer.
 This makes a company's website, no matter what the market or service, a very important factor!
 With accessWidget and consulting services, you can stay true to your design and allow people with visual impairments to navigate effectively.

 After installing AccessiWay on your site, the new accessibility interface will immediately appear on your website.
 This interface is an accessibility-based tool, i.e. it allows visitors with visual impairments to make changes on demand for as long as they are on the site.
 For site users who do not need adjustments, the design of the site will remain intact.
 UI and design adjustments include changes to content, colour and orientation.
 All accessibility changes mentioned for visual impairments will be activated simultaneously, allowing the user an easy view of the content.

-No, accessWidget works in Overlay, so it is impossible for the source code to be modified or for the performance of the site to be affected.
+No, accessWidget works in overlay, so it is impossible for the source code to be modified or for the performance of the website to be affected.

-The loading of the software takes place asynchronously to that of the site, precisely 0.2 seconds later.
+The loading of the software takes place asynchronously to that of the website, precisely 0.2 seconds later.

 Web accessibility is a process and it is not enough to have software to be able to define oneself as fully accessible and/or compliant.